megatech-photos/e2ee-architecture/README.md

 ---

-## File encryption
+## File Encryption

-### Upload flow
+### Upload Flow

-- Generate IV via `crypto.getRandomValues`
+1. Generate IV using `crypto.getRandomValues`
-- Read file into `ArrayBuffer`
+2. Read file into memory (`ArrayBuffer`)
-- Encrypt using `AES-256-GCM`
+3. Encrypt using `AES-256-GCM` via `crypto.subtle.encrypt`
-- Upload ciphertext
+4. Upload ciphertext

-### Download flow
+### Download Flow

-- Download ciphertext
+1. Download ciphertext
-- Restore master key
+2. Restore master key locally
-- Decrypt via `crypto.subtle.decrypt`
+3. Decrypt using `crypto.subtle.decrypt`
+4. Reconstruct original file

 ---

-### Security properties
+### Security Properties

-- Unique IV per file
+- Each encryption uses a unique IV
-- `AES-GCM` provides integrity + confidentiality
+- `AES-GCM` provides confidentiality and integrity
-- Only your master key can decrypt data
+- Only your master key can decrypt your files

 ---

-## Threat model
+## Threat Model

-This system is designed to protect your data against the following threats:
+This system is designed to protect against:

 - Unauthorized access to stored data on our servers
 - Server breaches or database leaks
 - Insider access to stored files
-- Network interception during upload/download
+- Network interception during upload and download

 In all of these cases, attackers only gain access to encrypted data (ciphertext), not usable files.

 ---

-## What we do NOT protect against
+## What This Does NOT Protect Against

-End-to-end encryption does not protect against all threats.
+End-to-end encryption does not protect against all threats:

-- If your device is compromised (malware, spyware)
+- Compromised devices (malware, spyware)
-- If someone gains access to your unlocked device
+- Access to an unlocked device
-- If your password or recovery key is exposed
+- Exposure of your password or recovery key
-- If you decrypt and export files outside the encrypted environment
+- Files that have been decrypted and exported

 Security depends on keeping your device and credentials secure.

 ---

-## Password and recovery model
+## Password and Recovery Model

 - Your password is never stored
+- Your password is never transmitted
-- We cannot reset your password
+- We cannot reset your encryption

-- Recovery requires your recovery key
+Recovery is only possible using your recovery key.

+Without your password or recovery key, your data cannot be decrypted.

 ---

-## Implementation details
+## Implementation Details

+Megatech Photos uses the browser's native cryptographic APIs:

 - `crypto.subtle.generateKey` for key generation
 - `crypto.subtle.deriveKey` for PBKDF2
-- `crypto.subtle.encrypt` / `crypto.subtle.decrypt`
+- `crypto.subtle.encrypt` and `crypto.subtle.decrypt`
 - `crypto.getRandomValues` for randomness

+All keys, salts, and IVs are generated using secure random values.

 ---

-## Data ownership and guarantees
+## Data Ownership and Guarantees

 - Only you can decrypt your files
 - We store only encrypted data